BaobabHealthTrust/evr_stats_konsole/README.md

 Copy the couchdb configuration example file to a new file and make your configurations point to the EVR couchdb.
 Copy by using the command below:

     cp config/couchdb.yml.example config/couchdb.yml

+What to configure in the couchdb.yml file:

+    protocol: 'http'
+    host: localhost
+    port: 5984
+    prefix: dde
+    suffix: production_mtema_17
+    username: couchdb_username
+    password: couchdb_password

+    Make sure the prefix and suffix spell out the evr_database_name you would like to pull statistics from.
+In this case the database name in couchdb would spell as "dde_production_mtema_17" [prefix_suffix]

+Copy the database configuration example file to a new file and make your configurations point to the EVR news_app dashboard.
+Copy by using the command below:

+    cp config/database.yml.example config/database.yml

+### Extras

+To track news statistics, make sure you have an instance of EVR (VillageListing running, in case not up to date, run it in the branch "ahoy_plugin")

 ### Run the Application